the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 - Training: How are training opportunities formalised?
 What is the miminum amount of personal development days per year?
 What is the budget available?
-- Where to go for help?
+- Support: Where to go for help?
 This can be support in/outside the lab, schedules of trainings, and contact persons.
 - Reading list that lab members should read.
 - How do all lab members hold each other accountable?
 What are procedures to follow?